python-discord/summer-code-jam-2020/jolly-jellyfish/README.md

 ## Initial Setup
 ### wkhtmltoimage
-In order to generate page thumbnails wkhtmltoimage.exe is required for python package `imgkit`.
+In order to generate page thumbnails, a wkhtmltoimage binary is required for python package `imgkit`.
-Download from [https://wkhtmltopdf.org/downloads.html][1] and set the system environment variable **WKHTML_TO_IMAGE** to the executable's path.
+Download the image from [https://wkhtmltopdf.org/downloads.html][1] and set the system environment variable **WKHTML_TO_IMAGE** to the binary's path.

 E.g. On Windows (admin) with a .exe file, this is done with:
 ```batch